wakkihaya/neurotechjp/src/md/en/blog/5-bci-gadget-reviews.md

 Muse is a device that measures EEG (electroencephalogram) and heart rate, and when used in conjunction with a unique mobile app, can improve meditation and sleep quality.

-There are two types of products offered, with the following differences
+There are two products offered, with the following differences:

 &nbsp;